-The intern will learn about laboratory management, record-keeping, biobanking and how to troubleshoot experiments.
+The intern will learn about laboratory management, record-keeping, biobanking introductory cross-matching in transfusion practices and how to troubleshoot experiments.
 The intern will also read scientific articles relating to the project and have the opportunity to attend lectures and seminars at the Smithsonian's National Zoo and Conservation Biology Institute.
-Approximately three days per week will be spent testing samples in the Zoo's Elephant Community Center, one day per week will be spent as a lab aide in the EEHV Lab and one day per week will be spent as a keeper aide in the Elephant Community Center.

-- Record results in a lab notebook and on appropriate spreadsheets and prepare summaries of the results
+- Recording results in a lab notebook and on appropriate spreadsheets and preparing summaries of the results

-- Update the EEHV website and write reports from the lab
+- Updating the EEHV website and write reports from the lab

-- Complete a required brief report at the conclusion of their tenure
+- Completing a required brief report at the conclusion of their tenure

-Interns will be at the Zoo for 35-40 hours per week (Monday through Friday, 8 a.m. to 4:30 p.m.).
-This is a 10-week internship beginning in summer 2018, exact dates to be determined.
+Interns will be at the Zoo for 35-40 hours per week (Monday through Friday, 8 a.m. to 4:30 p.m.) with one week dedicated to lab experience at a veterinary biopharmaceutical company in Rockville, Maryland.
+This is an eight-week internship beginning in summer 2019, exact dates to be determined.

-Go to: https://solaa.si.edu/solaa/SOLAAHome.html .
+Go to solaa.si.edu.
 Select "Don't have an Account?
 Create An Account."
 Complete the information to create an account.

 Information that will be requested (in SOLAA) includes: